victorogundowo/assignment/README.md

 ## [Ticket Breakdown](Ticket_Breakdown.md)

 ## [Refactoring](Refactoring.md)
+The code was refactored to eliminate unneccssary "if else" statements.
+The conditional statement is now more readable.

 If you are a JS novice, here's how to get started:
 1. [Install Node.js](https://nodejs.org/en/download/) (we use `^16`, the latest LTS)